CHS-I2P/2020/lessons/2/index.md

 # I learned how to strip whitespace from strings.
 name = '\t\teric'
 print("I can strip tabs from my name: " + name.strip())
-Exploring the Python Community
-As I have said earlier, the Python community is incredibly rich and diverse.
-Here are a couple resources to look at, if you want to do some exploring.

-The Python website

-The main Python website is probably not of too much interest to you at this point, but it is a great resource to know about as you start to learn more.

-PyCon

-The Python Conference (PyCon) is an incredible event, and the community is entirely welcoming to new programmers.
-They happen all over the world, throughout the year.
-If you can make your way to one of these conferences, you will learn a great deal and meet some really interesting people.

-PyLadies

-Women and minorities are still under-represented in most technology fields, and the programming world is no different in this regard.
-That said, the Python community may well be the most welcoming and supportive programming community for women and minorities.
-There are a number of groups dedicated to bringing women and minorities together around programming in Python, and there are a number of explicit Codes of Conduct for Python-related events.

-PyLadies is one of the most visible of these organizations.
-They are a great resource, so go see what they do and what they have to offer.

-Python User Groups

-Wherever there are a number of Python programmers, they will find a way to get together.
-Python user groups are regular meetings of Python users from a local area.
-Go take a look at the list of user groups, and see if there is one near you.